miLibris/flask-rest-jsonapi/docs/permission.rst

                            title='Permission denied',
                            status='403')

-You can disable the permission system or make custom permission checking management of a resource like that:
+You can disable the permission system or create custom permission checking of a resource like this:

 .. code-block:: python